Tom Monks

 Now we're back in full force, and it's an absolute honour to be in the 5+ piece lineups of the band.
 We get out and about so probably have a show near you, come down and watch!
 And say hi!

-Amongst NBZ, I've just finished an album of my own - which will hopefully be unleashed in early 2024.
+Amongst NBZ, I've just finished an album of my own - which will be unleashed later in 2024.
 Also, ln late 2022 I had the honour of headlining Danson Fireworks, the biggest fireworks event in the South East, as a solo act to 23,000 people.
 I got ID'd at the bar afterwards.

 I think that's it.
 So far!